 Proposal Vote Requirement Proposal 1: Election of Directors A plurality of the votes cast for the election of each director nominee.
 The five nominees who receive the most votes will be elected.
-Proposal 2: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation The affirmative vote of a majority of Common Shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
-Voting for Proposal 2 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Directors or the Compensation Committee.
-Proposal 3: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2022 The affirmative vote of a majority of Common Shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Proposal 2: Amendment of our Charter to Increase the Total Authorized Number of Common Shares The affirmative vote of at least a majority of Common Shares outstanding present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Proposal 3: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation The affirmative vote of a majority of Common Shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Voting for Proposal 3 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Directors or the Compensation Committee.
+Proposal 4: An Advisory (Non-Binding) Vote on the Frequency of Future Advisory "Say on Pay" Votes A plurality of the votes cast for a frequency option (one, two or three years).
+Voting for Proposal 4 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Directors or the Compensation Committee.
+Proposal 5: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2023 The affirmative vote of a majority of Common Shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.

-Q. How are abstentions and broker non-votes treated?
+O. How are abstentions, withhold, and broker non-votes treated?